fmalmeida/bacannot/README.md

 ### Maintaining databases up-to-date

 By default, github actions have been set to build the docker image containing the databases (`fmalmeida/bacannot:latest`) in the first day of every month.
-Therefore, to use the most up-to-date database files users can run `docker pull fmalmeida/bacannot:latest` before running the pipeline.
+Therefore, to use the most up-to-date databases users must run `docker pull fmalmeida/bacannot:latest` before running the pipeline.

 Additionally, a custom script is provided to allow users to update the database image any time.